 - Instructor’s Manual to Accompany Environmental and Natural Resource Economics, 8th edition.
 (Tom Tietenberg and Lynne Lewis), Prentice Hall, 2009.

 - Can Mandatory Certification Promote Greenwashing?
 A Signaling Approach. (with Dolores Garrido and F. Munoz-Garcia)

-- A Reversal of the Green Paradox: The Anticipatory Effects of Taxation. (with F. Munoz-Garcia and I. Duah)
+- When Does the Green Paradox Fail?
+The Anticipatory Effects of Taxation. (with I. Duah and F. Munoz-Garcia)

 - Investment in Green Technology and Entry Deterrence. (with John Strandholm)

 - Organic Mergers: When are they welfare improving? (with Felix Munoz-Garcia and Aerin Jung)

 - Does Ambiguity Matter for Ex Ante Regulation and Ex Post Liability? (with Casey Bolt)